 This is the most basic form of real estate ownership.
 Even if the value of your home never increases, you’ll build wealth by paying off the mortgage.
 The $300,000 home purchased today with a $270,000 mortgage, will represent a $300,000 capital asset in 30 years when the mortgage is paid off.

 But house prices have steadily risen throughout history.
-According to the US Census Bureau, the median price of a home in the U.S. was $113,000 in January 1989.
+According to the Federal Reserve Economic Data, the median price of a home in the U.S. was $113,000 in January 1989.
 By the first quarter of 2019, the median price reached $307,700.
 That’s nearly triple the value.

 So if you pay off the mortgage on your $300,000 house purchased today, in 30 years–based on historical performance–you’ll have $900,000 of equity in it.